Weak Proxies are Sufficient and Preferable for Fairness with Missing Sensitive Attributes: Proxy Results Can be Misleading

+\item \emph{Error of $g$}: The term depends on the proxy model $g$.
+It goes to $0$ when $\mT_k = \mI$ which implies the error rates of $g$'s prediction is $0$, \ie $g$ is perfectly accurate.
+It measures the impact of $g$'s error on the fairness estimation error. \squishend

-To help better understand the upper bound, we consider a simplified case when $f$ is a binary model and $A$ is a binary variable.
+\para{Case Study.} To help better understand the upper bound, we consider a simplified case when both $f$ and $A$ are binary.
 We further assume the conditional independence condition to remove the third term listed above in Theorem~\ref{thm:baseline_error}.
-See Appendix~\ref{app:cond_indep} for the formal definition of conditional independence.\footnote{We only assume it for the purpose of demonstrating a less complicated theoretical result, we do not need this assumption in our proposed algorithm later.} Corollary~\ref{coro:exact_base_error} summarizes the result.
+See Appendix~\ref{app:cond_indep} for the formal definition of conditional independence.\footnote{We only assume it for the purpose of demonstrating a less complicated theoretical result, we do \emph{not} need this assumption in our proposed algorithm later.} Corollary~\ref{coro:exact_base_error} summarizes the result.